A Salpeter-like filament linear density function across nearby molecular clouds: A unified picture for the Salpeter slope

-The Salpeter-like FLDF provides compelling support for a unified paradigm for the stellar IMF: (i) turbulence generates filaments with a shallow, scale-free mass distribution; (ii) gravitational accretion steepens the FLDF to the Salpeter slope; (iii) filament fragmentation with $\eta \approx 0$ produces a CMF inheriting this slope \citep{Andre+2019}; and (iv) core collapse yields the final Salpeter IMF \citep{Konyves+2015}.
-The composite FLDF slope of 1.30--1.34 is not a coincidence: it emerges from integrating a hierarchical population of filaments whose median linear density grows linearly with spatial scale.
-The origin of the Salpeter slope may therefore lie in the scale-invariant properties of the filamentary mass distribution, combined with a fragmentation length that is independent of linear density.
-The universality of the IMF slope is then a natural consequence not of local cloud conditions but of the global, multi-scale process of filament assembly and collapse.
-Equation~(\ref{eq:psi_cmf}) provides a quantitative tool to test and extend this picture across diverse star-forming environments: the exponent $\eta$ can be empirically determined by comparing the FLDF and CMF in any cloud where both distributions are measured, directly probing how the fragmentation length depends on filament linear density.
+We emphasize that the similarity between the FLDF slope and the Salpeter value, while suggestive, does not by itself establish a direct causal link to the IMF.
+The interpretation that the FLDF slope explains the origin of the Salpeter IMF rests on additional assumptions concerning the fragmentation process, the core-to-star mapping, and the role of feedback.
+The FLDF measurement is a robust observational result; the proposed connection to the IMF remains a physically motivated but testable hypothesis.
+The observational result of a Salpeter-like FLDF suggests a possible unified picture of the IMF, in which: (i) turbulence generates filaments with a shallow, scale-free mass distribution; (ii) gravitational accretion steepens the FLDF toward Salpeter slope; (iii) fragmentation with $\eta \approx 0$ yields a CMF inheriting this slope \citep{Andre+2019}; and (iv) core collapse produces the final IMF \citep{Konyves+2015}.
+While alternative interpretations cannot be excluded by the FLDF measurement alone, the close agreement between the composite slope ($\alpha \approx 1.40$) and the Salpeter value is striking.
+If the unified picture outlined above is correct, the composite slope emerges from integrating a hierarchical filament population whose median linear density grows linearly with scale.
+In this scenario, the Salpeter slope would originate in the scale-invariant filamentary mass distribution combined with a fragmentation length independent of linear density, making the IMF's universality a consequence of the global, multiscale process of filament assembly and collapse rather than of local conditions.
+Equation~(\ref{eq:psi_cmf}) offers a quantitative test: $\eta$ can be measured wherever both the FLDF and CMF are available, probing directly how the fragmentation length depends on linear density.